|

 this time there had been three years of torrential rain

-throughout Europe, cannibalism was recorded and people murdered
+throughout Europe, cannibalism was recorded and people had been murdered

 for food.
 Prices rose by eight times in one year and families fought